-To replace the manual changes with the automatic focus, activate Automatic in the Software focus panel and then use the button to apply the update to either the current frame, all frames or all checked frames.
+To replace the manual changes with the automatic focus, activate Automatic in the Software focus panel and then use the volume button to apply the update to either the current frame, all frames or all checked frames.

-Note that the automatic focus will reset the focus to the focus settings that were applied when the image was captured.
+Activating Automatic focus will reset the software focus to the original values.
+These are the values that were applied when the image was captured.
 They may not be the optimal focus settings.